MahimanaGIT/PersonTracking/README.md

 The following steps are for making a custom dataset, if anyone wants to save image from a camera, the following repository will be useful:
 [Dataset Builder](https://github.com/MahimanaGIT/DatasetBuilder)

-Annotate the images of the dataset using [LabelImg](https://github.com/tzutalin/labelImg)
+Annotate the images of the dataset using [LabelImg](https://github.com/tzutalin/labelImg), save all the labels in "annotations" folder in the repository.

 The repository should be of the following for: